zeynep-sirin/EEG-Based-Emotion-Recognition-using-Deep-Neural-Networks/README.md

 Decoding Emotional Valence through Computational Neuroscience

 # Project Overview
-This study implements a robust machine learning pipeline for the automated classification of emotional states (Negative, Neutral, Positive) using EEG (Electroencephalogram) signal data.
+This study implements a machine learning pipeline for the automated classification of emotional states (Negative, Neutral, Positive) using EEG (Electroencephalogram) signal data.
 The project bridges the gap between raw neurophysiological data and computational modeling, achieving high-fidelity classification of neural signals.

 The primary objective is to demonstrate the efficacy of Deep Learning (Sequential MLP) in identifying acute emotional markers, providing a scalable framework for research in emotional regulation and stress response.